-By the mid-1970’s the seating capacity – now listed as 950 – was hopelessly too large for this small seaside resort and the stalls were converted into a bingo hall whilst the circle was extended and became a dual purpose cinema/theatre of 360 seats, which was still operating in 1980 presenting stage shows in the summer and films during the winter.
+By the mid-1970’s the seating capacity – now listed as 950 – was hopelessly too large for this small seaside resort and in 1981 the stalls were converted into a bingo hall whilst the circle was extended and became a dual purpose cinema/theatre of 360 seats, presenting stage shows in the summer and films during the winter.

 The upper project was short lived – the older better located Grand Theatre comfortably outclassing its newer rival – and the cinema area became a night club.
 This too failed and now, still with the basic elements of the cinema/theatre intact, it functions as a snooker club.

 The bingo hall in the stalls closed in 1989 and this area was stripped back to the bare walls and converted into a fairly tacky indoor market.
 At ground floor level nothing remains to suggest it was ever a cinema.